ysoh286/honours-project-2017/detailed-notes.md

 htmlPage("<p> Hello World </p>")
 ```

-- Would be interesting if we could use this with gridSVG and play around with SVG elements (if we're planning to stick to vector graphics)

 **Trendline Challenge Part II: SVG + Shiny/DOM + JS**
 - Managed to render an svg plot in Shiny simply just using the UI component (instead of viewing it as inputs and outputs), however it's only a static svg and is updated as an entire object (same output generated as using renderPlot()).